For cPanel version 11.40

-This feature allows you to use 2 types of files to create multiple email addresses or forwarders for your account simultaneously.
+This feature allows you to use two types of file to create multiple email addresses or forwarders for your account simultaneously.
 You may use Excel spreadsheet files (

-) or comma-separated values sheet, aka CSV, files (
+) or comma-separated values sheet (CSV) files (

-), to import the data.
-(A CSV file is a plain text file that has been given a
+file is a plain text file that has been given the

-When using a CSV file, you will need to separate your email addresses and passwords consistently, using commas (
+file, you will need to separate your email addresses and passwords consistently.
+You can use commas (

 ), periods (

-), or any character of your choosing.
-These separators are known as delimiters and separate the pieces of information that will be imported for each account.
+), or any other character (delimiter) to separate the information that will be imported for each account.

 firstname.lastname@example.org, Password, 10